 Placement for Freshmen

 All first year students (full-time and part-time) have been academically placed into English composition and mathematics based on SAT scores.
-You have an opportunity to challenge both placements if you feel your SAT scores do not accurately reflect your writing and math skills.
-All first year students who have two or more years of a World Language in high school must take an online placement.
+You have an opportunity to challenge your math placement if you feel your SAT scores do not accurately reflect your writing and math skills.
+All first year students who took a World Language in high school must take an online placement.
 If you need special testing accommodations due to a documented disability, please contact the Disability Resource Center at (203) 392-6828.View Placement Scores

-You will be placed into English composition based on your critical reading/verbal SAT/ACT score unless you have AP credit or plan to transfer in college credit taken during high school (i.e. ENG 110, 111, or 112).
-You will have an opportunity to tell us where you think you should be placed within the New Student Orientation Survey.
-If your selection differs from your SAT placement, you will have an opportunity to discuss it with us during New Student Orientation.
+You will be placed into English composition based on your SAT reading score/ACT score unless you have AP credit or plan to transfer in college credit taken during high school (i.e. ENG 110, 111, or 112).

 |ENG 110||ENG 112|